drifto-ml/drifto/README.md

 order_total: int64
 ```

-The merged event type produced by `wrangle` has the following schema:
+The merged event table produced by `wrangle` has the following schema:

 ```
 timestamp: timestamp[ms]